 Michael Ondaatje was born in Sri Lanka and has lived in Canada since 1963.
-His books include The Cat’s Table, Anil’s Ghost, The English Patient, In the Skin of a Lion, and Coming Through Slaughter, a memoir called Running in the Family, and The Conversations: Walter Murch and the Art of Editing Film.
+His books include The Cat’s Table, Anil’s Ghost, The English Patient, In the Skin of a Lion, and Coming Through Slaughter, a memoir called Running in the Family, The Conversations: Walter Murch and the Art of Editing Film and Warlight, published 2018.
 His collections of poetry include The Cinnamon Peeler and Handwriting.

 He attended the 2014 Palestine Festival of Literature.